 3. PRICE:.
 Are those ruling at dispatch and are subject to alteration as may be necessary.
 Unless otherwise stated prices and delivery charges will be exclusive of VAT.

 5. PAYMENT.
-Payment is due to the company in full prior to dispatch of goods by Credit Card/Debit Card or cheque payable to Finger On Pulse Ltd.
+Payment is due to the company in full prior to dispatch of goods by Credit Card/Debit Card, PayPal or bank transfer to Finger On Pulse Ltd.